encode/django-rest-framework/docs/api-guide/generic-views.md

 #### `get_paginate_by(self)`

 Returns the page size to use with pagination.
-By default this uses the `paginate_by` attribute, and may be overridden by the cient if the `paginate_by_param` attribute is set.
+By default this uses the `paginate_by` attribute, and may be overridden by the client if the `paginate_by_param` attribute is set.

 You may want to override this method to provide more complex behavior such as modifying page sizes based on the media type of the response.